Our department. Our duty. Our mission.

-Founded in 1999, the Pipes and Drums of the Chicago Police Department is a fraternal organization focused on fostering the traditions and respect garnered through playing the great highland bagpipe and Scottish drum.
+Founded in 1999, the Pipes and Drums of the Chicago Police Department is a fraternal organization with a duty to foster the traditions and respect garnered through playing the great highland bagpipe and Scottish drum.
 Our mission is simple: to always be in service to our comrades, their families and friends in their time of need.

 A question we are asked quite frequently is; are we really cops?
 Only past and present members of the Chicago Police Department are afforded the privilege to join the CPD Pipe Band.
 Like our comrades from the the NYPD, this makes us one of a handful of Police Pipe and Drum Bands in the entire world composed completely of its own rank and file.